 Top things to do in Nara – Without a doubt, if you did a bit of digging into Japan or just a simple Google search on the top cities visited in Japan, Nara is one of them.
-Older than its neighbour counterpart, the ancient capital of Kyoto, Nara is a harmonious collection of nature, spirituality and historical sites that would make you not want to leave.
+Older than its neighbour counterpart, the ancient capital of Kyoto, Nara is a harmonious collection of historic sites that showcase the natural and spiritual wonders of Nara…

 Relatively small, Nara can be explored by foot but is recommended to rent a bike and cover more ground in a shorter period of time.
 From shrines, temples, parks and amazing views to legendary sushi spots, delicious local eateries and good ol’ sake, Nara is definitely a city not to leave out of your itinerary.
 Here are some activities that you’d like to consider before embarking on your once-in-a-lifetime adventure.